mdivband/AV_IRL/README.md

 `a` controls the weight of the speed reward and `b` determines the weight of the safe-distance applied by `SafeDistanceRewardWrapper`.

-### Why compare them for AIRL?

-AIRL attempts to recover a reward function that explains the expert demonstrations.
-By training two AIRL models under different `(a, b)` settings and comparing their predicted rewards, you can check whether AIRL is sensitive to reward scaling versus safety penalties.
-If the estimated reward functions change noticeably when `a` and `b` are swapped, AIRL has not fully recovered a reward that is invariant to reward shaping.

-The `reward_comparison.py` script prints the predicted reward for a dummy observation from each model.
-Examine these values to judge whether the two estimated reward networks differ significantly.

-### Why not compare them for GAIL?

-GAIL learns its reward solely from a discriminator that distinguishes expert and learner trajectories.
-It does not use the environment reward, so changing `a` or `b` would have no direct effect.
-Consequently, GAIL is already invariant to these coefficients and no comparison is needed.

 ### Structure-Aware Reward Networks

 To address the challenge of modelling high-dimensional, structured observations (such as ego + multiple surrounding vehicles), we provide two alternative encoders: